Photos featured may have been taken before COVID-19.

 Visit Singapore’s Chinatown in the daytime, and you’ll be enchanted by its beautiful temples, rich heritage and cultural landmarks.
 Drop by in the evening though, and you’ll see it transformed into a buzzing nightlife district, home to award-winning bars, speakeasies and hot supper spots.

 Whether you’re looking to chat with a bartender over a tipple or take your taste buds on an adventure, this guide will help you navigate this enchanting district.
 Round off your exploration by discovering Chinatown’s many food options after dark.

 Maxwell Food Centre

 Singapore’s reputation as a food paradise is on full display at the ever-popular Maxwell Food Centre.
 With over 100 stalls to pick from, this is one of the best spots on the island to broaden your horizons, and discover the sheer variety of Singaporean hawker food.

 Venture beyond the Michelin Bib-Gourmand certified Tian Tian Chicken Rice and explore the varied dishes available here.
-Popular options include Tong Xin Ju Special Shanghai Tim Sum’s guo tie (fried dumplings), Fu Shun Shao La Mian Jia’s medley of roasted meat dishes, and the handmade ngoh hiang (meat rolled in beancurd skin) at China Street Fritters.
+Popular options include Tong Xin Ju Special Shanghai Tim Sum’s guo tie (fried dumplings), and Fu Shun Shao La Mian Jia’s medley of roasted meat dishes.

 Tian Tian Chicken Rice at Maxwell Food Centre.
 1 Kadayanallur Street #01-10/11, Singapore 069184. +65 9691 4852.